jscoq/jscoq/README.md

 A small pastebin-like server based on haste is available at https://x80.org/collacoq

-Note that this is totally experimental, data loss is guaranteed.
+Note that this is totally experimental, and data loss is guaranteed.

 See also the branch at https://github.com/ejgallego/haste-server/tree/collacoq